oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 - code defensively!
 Don't assume that certain inputs can't happen:  check them and generate a report (or crash with a stack dump) if they aren't satisfied.

 - provide debug options to report inputs received, to help identify where any problem might be occurring.

+- consider using an application monitoring tool such as [Sentry](https://sentry.io/welcome/), which allows an application to submit a diagnostic report when an error is encountered while running somewhere else - these reports can be useful for locating hard-to-replicate errors, or when users are not equipped or motivated to provide bug reports.
+(There is some discussion of front-end application monitoring and alternatives to Sentry on this [Geekflare page](https://geekflare.com/frontend-web-monitoring/).)

 ## 4.7 Data preparation